Security police: Orange County

-Orange County Sheriff's Department special officers are duly appointed and dedicated California public officers under California Penal Code section 831.4. (a) (1), who provide citation enforcement and security services for the department in connection with the county bus system, airport, the operations of the local courts and the custody of local prisoners.
+SSOs are designated public officers by California PC section 831.4. (a) (1).
+This statute additionally authorizes them to carry firearms in the course of their duties.
+SSOs provide citation enforcement and general security and law enforcement services for the department in connection with the county bus system, airport, the operations of the local courts and the custody of local prisoners.